 This depends on several factors:

-- Size of child: Most stores do not rent smaller sized guitars.
-If your child is starting very young (and small), it might make sense to rent your instrument and trade up as he grows in size., but finding a place to do that would be challenging.
+- Size of child: Most stores do not rent smaller-sized guitars.
+(1/2 or 1/4--see note on baritone ukulele) If your child is starting very young (and small), it might make sense to rent your instrument and trade up as he grows in size, but finding a place to do that would be challenging.

 Apply rent to purchase?
 If you do rent, look for stores that allow you to apply your rent toward the purchase of an instrument.
 Stores that rent-to-own usually average out the cost of the instrument over 2 years until you would own it.